Battle of Midway: Japanese shortcomings

 In addition, Nagumo's carrier force suffered from several defensive deficiencies: "it could throw a punch but couldn't take one."
+The carriers' fueling systems consisted of a network of highly flammable fuel-filled lines that allowed fires to spread rapidly.
+The carrier interiors were composed of wood flooring, internal timber support beams, cotton pipe insulation, and other flammable materials.
+The firefighting systems were fed by water mains that were vulnerable to bomb or fire damage.
+The carriers were not even equipped with fire-suppressing foam—firefighting teams had to make do with water alone.

-Japanese carrier anti-aircraft guns and associated fire control systems had several design and configuration change deficiencies which limited their effectiveness.
-The IJN's fleet combat air patrol (CAP) had too few fighter aircraft and was hampered by an inadequate early warning system, including a lack of radar.
+Furthermore, the IJN's fleet combat air patrol (CAP) had too few fighter aircraft and was hampered by an inadequate early warning system, including a lack of radar.
 Poor radio communications with the fighter aircraft inhibited effective command and control.
-The carriers' escorting warships were deployed as visual scouts in a ring at long range, not as close anti-aircraft escorts, as they lacked training, doctrine, and sufficient anti-aircraft guns.
+The carriers' escorting warships were deployed not as close anti-aircraft escorts, but rather to be visual scouts in a ring at long range, as they lacked training, doctrine, and sufficient anti-aircraft guns.

 Japanese strategic scouting arrangements prior to the battle were also in disarray.
-A picket line of Japanese submarines was late getting into position (partly because of Yamamoto's haste), which let the American carriers reach their assembly point northeast of Midway (known as "Point Luck") without being detected.
+A picket line of Japanese submarines was late getting into position (partially owing to Yamamoto's haste), which let the American carriers reach their assembly point northeast of Midway (known as "Point Luck") without being detected.
 A second attempt at reconnaissance, using four-engine H8K "Emily" flying boats to scout Pearl Harbor prior to the battle and detect whether the American carriers were present, part of Operation K, was thwarted when Japanese submarines assigned to refuel the search aircraft discovered that the intended refueling point—a hitherto deserted bay off French Frigate Shoals—was occupied by American warships because the Japanese had carried out an identical mission in March.
 Thus, Japan was deprived of any knowledge concerning the movements of the American carriers immediately before the battle.